Adam Peaty shows Olympic title defence credentials with dominant victory in heat

 “Heats are heats.
 I always have cobwebs – it’s pretty much the exact same time I did in Rio – and I always build on that.
 We will just see where we go from here.”

-Peaty’s compatriot James Wilby safely secured his passage into the semis in a time of 58.99, finishing behind Michael Andrew of the United States in their heat.
+Peaty’s compatriot James Wilby safely secured his passage into the semis by qualifying sixth in a time of 58.99, finishing behind Michael Andrew of the United States in their heat.

+In her third and final Games, Aimee Willmott will go in search of a first Olympic medal on Sunday after booking her place in the final of the women’s 400m individual medley, qualifying fifth fastest in a time of 4:35.28.

+Max Litchfield squeaked into the corresponding showpiece of the men’s event, claiming the final qualifying position in a time of 4:10.20, while the British quartet of Lucy Hope, Anna Hopkin, Abbie Wood and Freya Anderson eased into the final of the 4×100 freestyle relay, which will be held on Sunday.